-The Irish Film Festival London, now in its eight year, is delivered by Irish Film London, which is a not for profit entity.
-The festival presents the latest and greatest of Irish Film & Animation to a London audience.
+Irish Film Festival London, one of the largest festivals of Irish film in the world, is delivered by Irish Film London, a not-for-profit organisation.
+The festival presents the latest and greatest of Irish Film, TV & Animation to a London audience.

-Through Premiere screenings, Director Q&A sessions, related workshops, exhibitions and performances, the organisation aims to bring together industry professionals, film fans and fans of Irish Arts & Culture alike.
-Focusing on Irish productions, scripts and casts, we strive to provide a significant platform for Irish Film in London, and to ensure that we continue to promote the best of Irish creative talent here in the UK.
+Through screenings, filmmaker Q&As, workshops, industry sessions, exhibitions and performances, we aim to bring together industry professionals, film fans and fans of Irish Arts & Culture alike.
+Focusing on Irish productions, scripts and casts, we provide a significant platform for Irish Film in London, and continue to promote the best of Irish creative talent here in the UK.

 We screen features, documentaries, animations, student films, artists' films and shorts.